 To Obtain Legal Assistance

-The Social Enterprise Clinic Client Intake is currently OPEN.
-We will be accepting applications on a rolling basis until December 15 for assistance starting in late January 2024.
+The Social Enterprise Clinic Client Intake is currently CLOSED.
+We will be accepting applications in August 2024 for assistance starting in late January 2025.

 The Social Enterprise & Nonprofit Law Clinic assists approximately 10-12 clients during each semester (Fall and Spring) of the academic year (September-May).
 Resources allow the Clinic to handle a limited number of cases each semester, and legal assistance for new clients is not available from May to August.
 Clients are chosen according to a range of factors that include the variety in the Clinic’s client load and the educational value of the client representation.